How much RAM do you need for your computer memory

 How much RAM do you need?
 4GB, 8GB, 16GB, 32GB - or even 64GB?
 Find out if you need to increase your computer memory with the experts at Crucial.

-Read this articleNVMe SSDs are used in computer systems like desktops, laptops and workstations to store data.
+Read articleNVMe SSDs are used in computer systems like desktops, laptops and workstations to store data.

 SSDs (solid state drives) differ from HDDs (hard disk drives) in how they store and access data.
 Non-Volatile Memory Express (NVMe) SSDs use an NVMe protocol to connect to a computer motherboard’s M.2 slot via a PCIe bus.